 If you represent an ISP, please consider a default-deny rule for outside traffic destined for UDP port 1900 within your network.
 Like chargen (UDP port 19), the SSDP port is rarely used legitimately by external hosts, and UPnP requires the use of broadcast traffic, so it doesn't apply outside of local subnets; as a result, a filter of UDP 1900 will not cause collateral damage.

 Internet: The internet light should never be on.

-Power: On light indicated the unit has power.
+Power: A solid green light indicates the unit is properly connected to power.
 A blinking red light indicates a possible modem failure.
-Please contact us.
+Please Contact Us.

-LAN: Blinking light indicates traffic/usage on the local network.
+LAN: A blinking green light is normal.
+This indicates traffic/usage on the local network.

 To identify your public static IP address visit: